anarchivist/bclc-2014-presentation/presentation.md

 When discussing the DPLA as a portal for discovery, we like to emphasize the "one-stop shop" idea.
 This means that through one portal, you can access many collections with related content and see connections between that content in new ways.
 A search for John Steinbeck might produce results from many different DPLA partners – taken together they represent a more robust collection of Steinbeck material accessed easily through a simple search.
-This model almost means that a record from a small historical society has the same status in DPLA as a record from a large institution like the National Archives.
+This model means that a record from a small historical society can have the same status in DPLA as a record from a large institution like the National Archives.
 </div>

 ------------------